pazz/grade50/README.md

 ### json
 use `grad50 -o json` to output json data.
-This will be a dictionary mapping `points` and `points_possible` to the total score and total possible score, resp.
+This will be a dictionary mapping `points` and `points_possible` to the total score and total possible score, respectively.
 Further, it maps `parts` to a list of dicts, each with

 - `name`